huibizhang/vitawind/README.md

 npx vitawind
 ```
-Run `npx vitaiwnd` and vitawind will generates config file all you need and setting automatically , but if you want to create the full configurations of `tailwind.config.js` , or maybe you want to create or set config files with your own setting , you can [configuring vitawind with arguments].
+Run `npx vitaiwnd` and vitawind will generates config file all you need and setting automatically , but if you want to create the full configurations of `tailwind.config.js` , or maybe you want to create or set config files with your own setting , you can [configuring vitawind with arguments](#configuring-with-arguments).

 #### Using
 The final part , we need to add a line of css file import , just like :